 2. Create better habits for your clients

 It’s easier for clients to create better habits when they’re coming back to see you much more frequently.
-Having dedicated time for a massage each month allows them to relieve stress and anxiety, manage injury prevention, put more emphasis on their self-care, and focus on making healthy choices for their bodies.
+Dedicated time for a massage each month allows them to relieve stress and anxiety, manage injury prevention, emphasize self-care, and focus on healthy choices for their bodies.

 According to AMTA, 46% of people who got a massage in 2018 were over the age of 44.
-For this demographic, good health and wellness habits can set them up for more longevity and mobility in later years.
+Good health and wellness habits can set this demographic up for more longevity and mobility in later years.

 3. Build better engagement with your clients

-Clients want to feel that we, as massage therapists, care and have an interest in their well-being.
-They want to feel that we have a vision for their individual holistic healthcare.
-These feelings are tied not only to our skills as service providers but our ability to build relationships.
-You might give an excellent deep tissue massage, but if your client feels that you don’t care about him or her, they’re not as likely to come back.
+Clients want to feel that we, as massage therapists, care and are interested in their well-being.
+They want to feel that we have a vision for their holistic healthcare.
+These feelings are not only tied to our skills as service providers but also to our ability to build relationships.
+For example, you might give an excellent deep tissue massage, but if your client feels that you don’t care about them, they’re not as likely to return.

-To that end, a massage membership takes the pressure off of trying to convince a client to return.
-Their membership is their incentive.
-Instead, you can deepen your understanding of their needs and provide the best recommendations for products and services moving forward.
+To that end, a massage membership takes the pressure off trying to convince a client to return because their membership is their incentive.
+Instead, you can focus on deepening your understanding of their needs and provide the best recommendations for products and services moving forward.

-4. Craft a comprehensive wellness plan for your clients
+4. Craft comprehensive wellness plans for your clients

-Similarly, building better engagement with your client means that you are also able to craft a comprehensive, long-term plan for their massage therapy.
-You won’t have to constantly adjust their treatment like you would if they come in on a loose schedule or if they only come in when they have a new, acute issue.
+Similarly, building better engagement with your clients means you can craft comprehensive, long-term plans for their massage therapy.
+You won’t have to constantly adjust their treatment like you would if they come in on a loose schedule or if they only come in when they have a new acute issue.

 6. And yes, increase your predictable monthly income

-If you are wanting to start a membership program for your massage therapy practice, you may want to consider investing in software that will automate the management of it for you.
+Suppose you now want to start a membership program for your massage therapy practice.
+In that case, you may want to consider investing in software that will automate the management of it for you.

-MassageBook’s all-in-one membership management software has completely streamlined the day-to-day tasks needed to effectively create and manage a massage membership program.
-This incredibly simple yet powerful tool was developed to give independent massage therapists all they need to meet the growing needs and challenges of operating a small business, so if you need an extra hand running yours, we invite you to learn more about our massage membership management software now!
+MassageBook’s all-in-one membership management software has completely streamlined the day-to-day tasks needed to effectively create and manage a monthly membership program.
+This incredibly simple yet powerful tool was developed to give independent massage therapists all they need to meet the growing challenges of operating a small business.

 - Author: Amber Ludeman